numbbo/coco/docs/coco-doc/source/index.rst

  - article LaTeX templates

 The underlying philosophy of COCO_ is to provide everything which most experimenters needed to setup and implement themselves otherwise, if they wanted to benchmark an algorithm properly.
+The framework has been used successfully for benchmarking hundreds of algorithms.

-.. [#] It remains to be a standard procedure to present as main output
-    tens or even hundreds of numbers in one or several tables, left to the reader to scan and compare to each other [SUG2015].
+.. [#] It remains to be a standard procedure to present as main output hundreds of numbers which are interpretable on an ordinal scale [STE1946]_ only, left to the reader to scan and compare to each other, possibly across different articles.

 .. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.